Recommendations

 Closure Date:

-11 We recommended that processes be strengthened to ensure that acute care staff provide and document pressure ulcer education for patients at risk for and with pressure ulcers and/or their caregivers and that compliance be monitored.
+11 We recommended that processes be strengthened to ensure that staff document resident progress towards restorative nursing goals and that compliance be monitored.

 Closure Date: